What is Honing Steel

 Honing steel, sometimes referred to as sharpening steel, butcher’s steel, and chef’s steel, is a device used to realign the rim of a knife’s blade.
 While both achieve the same goal, honing steel is frequently mistaken for being a sharpening blade, which implies an instrument that removes debris from a knife’s blade in order to make it sharper.
 This tool is just a metal rod that you stroke your kitchen knives with to bring back its sharpness.
 Simply put, honing realigns the knife’s blade while a sharpener grinds off metal to create a new edge.
 Knives are honed until its edges get so worn down that you need to sharpen it again.

-You’ve probably seen it before.
+You’ve probably seen it before, as a honing steel is often included in a professional knife set.
 Honing steel looks like a metal stick with a knob or handle and is usually included with knife sets.
 If you’ve been at butcher houses or spent time in commercial kitchens, you’ll have definitely seen one being used.
 In this article, we’ll take a deeper look at what honing steel is exactly and what it’s used for.

 Types of honing steel: